 There are 3 cities on the island, all along the coast.
 The center of the island is orchards of mangoes and coconuts.
 You might be able to walk through the orchards to get from one town to the next, but why do that when you can get a boat taxi?
 This is the fastest mode of transport on the island.
 My friend's parents live on the outskirts of town, and we were staying in a hotel right in the middle of town.
 We walked to and from a couple of times, but it is far.
 Our last visit with them, we were so tired when we left, we just walked to the beach and got a boat taxi to take us back to town center.
 Much better!

-We called him any time we needed a ride.
+our captain for the time we stayed We called him any time we needed a ride. |

 My cultural experiences included: labania (a sort of cardamom praline made in Witu, on the road to Lamu), kahawa tamu (local spiced coffee that has more sugar than coffee in it) mixed with kahawa tungu (unsweetened local coffee, which they didn't think I could handle, but which I had the following day without the tamu mixed in because good gracious! the sugar!), and henna.
 Also we walked all over town one day, with a guide who pointed out some of the old architectural traits like door carvings and coral facades.
 He took us to some of the historic homes that have been converted to guest houses and past an old, but still-functioning water well (the kind you draw with a bucket, rope, and pulley).

-henna in progressposing in the street/corridor
+henna in progress | posing in the street/corridor |

 Rodgers is a little jealous because this is part of his own country he has never visited.
 I have an invitation from our friend's parents to bring my family to visit them.
 The dad actually asked me to bring my family for Christmas this year, which is not possible.
 Maybe we can try for a family visit to Lamu next year.